-Today, we have skin test methods to help identify patients who may be truly penicillin allergic and those who are not.
+Today, we have skin test methods to help identify patients who may be truly penicillin-allergic and those who are not.
 Pending your clinical history, testing for a penicillin allergy with skin scratch tests followed by a test placed just under the skin may be recommended.
-If you test negative, an observed oral ingestion of the medication is performed to ensure that you will not have an immediate reaction the next time you require the medication.
+If you test negative, and observed oral ingestion of the medication is performed to ensure that you will not have an immediate reaction the next time you require the medication.
 The first ingestion is performed under supervision with a team experienced in treating allergic reactions in the unlikely event there would be a severe reaction to the medication.

 Allergy, Asthma and Immunology Specialist at Boulder Medical Center

-As part of the Allergy Department at Boulder Medical Center, Dr. Katie McCormack treats infant, youth and adult patients for everything from seasonal and food allergies to asthma and eczema.
+As part of the Allergy Department at Boulder Medical Center, Dr. Katie McCormack treats infant, youth, and adult patients for everything from seasonal and food allergies to asthma and eczema.
 She strives to educate, inform, and empower her patients to become participants in their own wellness and care.